-A tight Achilles Tendon, or heel cord, can contribute to heel pain, or plantar fasciitis.
+A tight Achilles Tendon, or heel cord, can contribute to heel pain and plantar fasciitis.
 The gastroc soleus tendon, or calf muscle, comes into the Achilles tendon, which inserts at the back of the heel.
-As the calfs loosen up, this pulls less on the calcaneus, or the heel bone, which eases the strain on the plantar fascia below the heel.
+As the calves loosen up, this pulls less on the calcaneus, or the heel bone, which eases the strain on the plantar fascia below the heel.
 Some of the tissues run into the plantar fascia, so a flexible Achilles tendon, leads to decreased heel pain.
-For more info on Achilles tendonitis, or heel pain, please visit us as Prairie Path Foot and Ankle Clinic and we can povide you with answers.
+For more info on Achilles tendinitis or heel pain, please visit us as Prairie Path Foot and Ankle Clinic and we can provide you with answers.

 - Posted on 02/27/2019Why Standing All Day Is So Bad for Your Feet

 - Posted on 09/21/2018Plantar Fasciitis - Heel Pain Stretching Videos

 - Posted on 01/25/2018The most advanced therapy available in Elmhurst now!

 - Posted on 11/28/2018 My Child's Heel Hurts: What Should I Do?